 The Government of Uganda has thus taken various measures to protect and promote women's rights.
 Affirmative Action is provided for in the constitution to rectify historical imbalances that did not favour women's effective participation in decision-making processes, even in the home.
-At parliamentary level, there is a provision for one woman Member of Parliament from each district, while the Local Government Act (1997) provides for women councilors to be at least one third of the total number of councilors at all levels from village to the district.
+At parliamentary level, there is a provision for one woman member of parliament from each district, while the Local Government Act (1997) provides for women councilors to be at least one third of the total number of councilors at all levels from village to the district.

 In order to implement provisions of the gender sensitive constitution, a National Gender Policy was developed in 1997 and reviewed in 2007.
 This policy seeks to mainstream gender concerns in development processes.
-However, there is still a disconnect where sectoral policies are concerned.
+However there is still a disconnect where sectoral policies are concerned.
 Most sectors, including the health sector, have no strategy to translate the national gender policy into sector plans to make them gender responsive.
 Subsequently, service delivery remains largely gender blind as challenges still remain at implementation level, across all sectors.

 In addition to political participation, deliberate efforts have been made to increase the number of women occupying high profile decision-making positions in the public sector including, the Judiciary, the civil service and the security sectors.
 Despite this encouraging trend, women continue to suffer inequalities compared to their male counterparts, even at such high levels.
 The social construction of gender roles negatively affects women's participation in decision making processes in the public sphere.
-Levels of poverty and their gendered nature also act as obstacles to women's enjoyment of their rights, while the under-funding of the social

-7 Lira Women Peace Initiatives, Kitgum Women's Peace Initiatives, Teso Women Peace Activists, People's Voice for Peace, and many others as shown in the index sector negatively impacts on initiatives for promoting and protecting women's rights and improving women's livelihoods.
+Levels of poverty and their gendered nature also act as obstacles to women's enjoyment of their rights, while the under-funding of the social sector negatively impacts on initiatives for promoting and protecting women's rights and improving women's livelihoods.
 Women's civil society organizations (CSOs) continue to lobby and advocate for gender budgeting and in some sectors like education, government has been receptive.

 SGBV is widespread throughout the country and in various forms, including domestic violence, sexual harassment, human trafficking, rape and defilement.
-SGBV is intensified in conflictridden areas which underscore the need to include women in conflict resolution processes and peace building initiatives, in order to advocate for gender responsive post conflict rehabilitation and reconstruction programmes.
+SGBV is intensified in conflict-ridden areas which underscore the need to include women in conflict resolution processes and peace building initiatives, in order to advocate for gender responsive post conflict rehabilitation and reconstruction programmes.
 Involvement of women in peace building and reconstruction efforts would ensure that the health and psychosocial needs of victims of SGBV are taken care of and not simply physical infrastructure as is the case now.